 The starting point of all achievements is desire.
 There are so many reasons to live a vegan lifestyle but everybody's reason is going to be different.
-I'm vegan because I believe that there is a link between food and degenerative diseases like diabetes, cancer and hypertension.
+I'm vegan because I believe that there is a link between food and chronic degenerative diseases.

 Some people are vegan because they love animals.
 There are other reasons like the environment, religion, weight loss etc.